eliasschepis/Test-Automation-Champion-Pytest-Selenium/README.md

 docker run --rm -v ${PWD}/reports:/app/reports qa-automation-framework
 ```

+📌 On Windows PowerShell, use:

+```bash
+docker run --rm -v ${PWD}.Path\reports:/app/reports qa-automation-framework
+```

 ✅ This will:
 - Mount your local `reports/` folder to the container
 - Execute all tests inside Docker
 - Output the `report.html` to your local `reports/` folder

-📌 On Windows PowerShell, use:

-```bash
-docker run --rm -v ${PWD}.Path\reports:/app/reports qa-automation-framework
-```

 ---

 ## ⚙️ Continuous Integration with GitHub Actions

-This project includes a complete CI workflow using **GitHub Actions** to automatically build the Docker container, run the Selenium + Pytest tests, and generate HTML reports on every `push` or `pull request`.
+This project includes a complete CI workflow using **GitHub Actions** to automatically build the Docker container, run tests, and generate HTML reports on every `push` or `pull request`.

 ### ✅ What the workflow does: